 [sc:date]Minor oil spills are a common occurrence in the workplace.
 If you work around forklifts or heavy machinery, chances are you’ll experience an oil spill at some point.
 Small drops of oil can be easily cleaned with a basic rag.
 A worker can wipe it up with an old towel and get back to doing his or her profession.
 But what happens to the rag once it’s saturated with oil.
 The volatile organize compounds (VOC) it contains is a serious hazard that may trigger a fire.
-To learn more about the dangers of oil-soaked rags and how to properly dispose of them, keep reading.
+To learn more about the dangers and how to properly dispose of gasoline-soaked and oily rags, keep reading.

 Warning: Oil-Soaked Rags May Spontaneously Combust